Nick-Triller/helm-cabin/README.md

 The tiller host can be overriden with the `tillerAddress` CLI flag.
 Use port forwarding for local development.

-If you work in Helm 3 mode, the Helm Cabin uses the current context to connect to Kubernetes.
+If you work in Helm 3 mode, Helm Cabin uses the current context to connect to Kubernetes.

 ### Frontend